Kometa-Team/Defaults-Image-Creation/create_defaults/README.md

 No. The bulk script calls the single‑poster composer internally where needed.
 Stick to aliases like `Genres`, `Network`, etc., or just `All`.

 **Can I add my own default set?**
 Yes—clone an existing `Create*` function and tweak colors, gradients, logo, and text composition.
-Keep the output size consistent with the repo (commonly 2000×3000).
+Keep the output size consistent (commonly 2000×3000).

 **Where do logs go?**
 Status is printed to the console.
 If you need persistent logs, redirect output: